Background

 Removing regulatory barriers

 State and local policymakers should encourage the construction of more housing units to ensure that people of all incomes and ability levels can afford to live in a community.
-They should reform land-use regulations to remove barriers to affordability.
-They should also increase the use of incentives (such as reduced permitting fees) for building denser multifamily units on smaller lot sizes, particularly in neighborhoods near transit hubs.
-Among the policies they should consider are:

-- removing height and density restrictions;
+• removing or decreasing height and density restrictions,

-- permitting development on smaller lot sizes;
+• permitting development on smaller lot sizes,

 Encouraging innovation